Chart Color Schemes

 Employment

-Hobartville has a skilled workforce with essential services sectors well represented.
-The unemployment rate is 3.3%, as per AreaSearch's aggregation of statistical area data.
-As of September 2025, 1,554 residents are employed while the unemployment rate is 0.9% lower than Greater Sydney's rate of 4.2%.
+Hobartville has a skilled workforce with essential services sectors well-represented.
+As of December 2025, its unemployment rate is 3.8%.
+This figure is based on AreaSearch's aggregation of statistical area data and is 0.4% lower than Greater Sydney's rate of 4.2%.

-Workforce participation stands at 73.2%, slightly higher than Greater Sydney's 70.0%.
-Census responses show that 23.4% of residents work from home, though Covid-19 lockdown impacts should be considered.
-Key employment industries include health care & social assistance, construction, and retail trade.
-Construction is particularly prominent, with an employment share 1.5 times the regional level.
+Workforce participation in Hobartville is 73.8%, slightly higher than Greater Sydney's 70.2%.
+According to Census responses, 23.4% of residents work from home.
+Leading employment industries include health care & social assistance, construction, and retail trade.
+Construction stands out with an employment share 1.5 times the regional level.

-Conversely, professional & technical services are under-represented at 4.4%, compared to Greater Sydney's 11.5%.
-The area appears to offer limited local employment opportunities, as indicated by the Census working population count versus resident population.
-Between September 2024 and September 2025, Hobartville's labour force decreased by 3.4% and employment declined by 2.9%, reducing unemployment by 0.5 percentage points.
-In contrast, Greater Sydney saw employment growth of 2.1% and labour force growth of 2.4%, with a slight rise in unemployment.
-Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Hobartville's employment mix suggests local employment should increase by 6.2% over five years and 13.1% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.
+However, professional & technical services are under-represented at 4.4%, compared to Greater Sydney's 11.5%.
+The area appears to offer limited local employment opportunities.
+Between December 2024 and December 2025, Hobartville's labour force decreased by 4.3% while employment declined by 4.1%, leading to a slight fall in unemployment of 0.2 percentage points.
+In contrast, Greater Sydney saw employment growth of 2.2% during the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Hobartville's employment should increase by 6.2% over five years and 13.1% over ten years, based on industry-specific projections applied to its current employment mix.

 Frequently Asked Questions - Employment